 I wanted to stay at Waldorf Astoria to compare how it differs from other hotel brands of this caliber.
 I suspect that I might have a higher than normal expectations of Waldorf Astoria brand, but I probably wouldn’t go out of my way, for example, to stay at a Waldorf Astoria property over Conrad or Intercontinental.

 Overall, the Waldorf Astoria Shanghai on the Bund is a great hotel with great views, great service and an incredibly comfortable room.
 I give the hotel a solid 4.5 out of 5 stars.
-Aside from the slightly odd doormen service and minor inconveniences of some of the hotel being closed off for some events, you can’t go wrong with a stay here.
+Aside from the slightly odd doormen service and minor inconveniences with parts of the hotel closed off for some private events, you can’t go wrong with a stay here.

 Have you stayed at the Waldorf Astoria Shanghai on the bund?
 What’s your experience?